 Editors can work for an hourly rate or a negotiated fee.

-The key editorial services referred to in the directory are described below.
+The key editorial services are described below.
 Not all editors offer all services.

 Copyediting: Editing for grammar, spelling, punctuation and other mechanics of style; checking for internal consistency of presentation and facts; marking heading levels and approximate placement of art; highlighting copyright and legal issues; and notifying design and production staff of any unusual requirements.
 May also involve incorporating the client/author’s replies to queries (the brief should specify whether this work is to be included in the copy editing fee or performed for an additional fee).

 Manuscript assessment: Reading the manuscript or a representative section, advising on stylistic matters and (if requested) commercial potential, and offering general advice on development.